 When calculating EBITDA, the interest your company earns and any costs related to interest (i.e., paying debt) are not subtracted from your earnings.

 Your earnings before taxes are included in the formula.
 You can find your taxes in the non-operating expenses section of your company’s income statement.

 D = Depreciation

-Business equipment, vehicles, and technology, among other tangible assets depreciate over time and lose their original value.
+Equipment, vehicles, and technology, among other tangible assets, depreciate over time and lose their original value.

 A = Amortization

-Prior to calculating your company’s EBITDA, you will need to gather some financial documents and review them to make sure they are current.
+Before calculating your company’s EBITDA, you will need to gather some financial documents and review them to ensure they are current.
 These include your balance sheet, cash flow statement, and income statement.
 If everything in these reports is accurate and up-to-date, it is time to get started.
-You can choose one of two formulas for calculating EBITDA.
+Next, you can choose one of two formulas for calculating.
 One formula uses net income, and the other formula uses operating income.

-To calculate your company’s EBITDA using the net income formula, you need to add your net income to your interest, taxes, depreciation and amortization.
+To calculate your company’s EBITDA using the net income formula, you must add your net income to your interest, taxes, depreciation, and amortization.
 To better illustrate this, let us use a boutique winery as an example.
 The winery’s net income for last year was $2 million.
-The winery owners paid $200,000 in interest and $180,000 in taxes, and had $250,000 in winery equipment depreciation.
+The winery owners paid $200,000 in interest and $180,000 in taxes and had $250,000 in winery equipment depreciation.
 Lastly, the winery had $10,000 in amortization and paid $180,000 in taxes.
 Here is how the winery determined its EBITDA with the net income approach:

 |Winery Equipment Depreciation||$250,000|

 Next, we will take a look at the winery’s EBITDA using the operating income formula.
 This is achieved by adding operating income to depreciation and amortization.
 The winery’s operating income for the year was $4.7 million, so here is the calculation: